15 Moral Values For Kids To Help Build A Good Character

 Image: Shutterstock

 Self-control plays a significant role in helping children control their thoughts, words, actions, and emotions.
 Such children do not act impulsively and avoid reacting in rage.
 Cultivate self-control by promoting the value of patience and self-regulation.
-For example, the next time you feel angry or impatient about an incident, control your emotions, and act calmly.
-It will set the right example of self-control to your child.
+It will set the right example of self-control for kids.
+For example, the next time you feel angry or impatient about an incident, control your emotions and act calmly.

 Frequently Asked Questions